Frequently Asked Questions for Host Companies

 How many interns can a company hire?

 Companies eligible to receive reimbursement from the MLSC may hire up to two subsidized interns each Program Year (which runs from May 1 through April 30).
-Companies have the option to hire up to two additional interns that are enrolled in a 2-year/Community College/Certificate program.
-Furthermore, companies will be eligible to hire more than the maximum four subsidized interns provided that each additional intern replaces an intern that was hired by the company as a full time employee.
+Companies have the option to hire up to two additional interns that are enrolled in a 2-year/Community College/Certificate program, or Minority Serving Institutions (MSI) such as a Historically Black College or University (HBCU).

 Can a new intern be hired to “replace” an intern that has left the position prematurely?

 Yes, in the event that an intern works less than 50% of the hours initially agreed to, companies can hire a “follow-on” intern to work the remaining hours.
-The total reimbursement for both the original and follow-on interns is still capped at $8,160.
+The total reimbursement for both the original and follow-on interns is capped at $9,600.

 What are the company’s contractual obligations?

 Companies hosting interns will be required to execute an Intern Sponsorship Agreement with the MLSC that sets forth funding requirements.
-Companies must attach executed intern offer letters to this Agreement as verification that the intern(s) has/have accepted the internship position(s).
+Companies must attach executed intern offer letters to this Agreement as verification that the intern(s) has accepted the position.
 There is no explicit or implicit commitment on the part of any host company to provide future employment for any intern.

 How are interns paid?

 Interns are to be hired and paid directly by the host company.
-Any employed intern shall be treated as an employee of company (not a contractor or subcontractor) for compensation purposes and preferably paid through a third party payroll service (e.g. ADP, Paychex, Intuit Payroll).
-If using an internal payroll system (e.g. QuickBooks) in which payroll is not processed by a third party, additional support in the form of signed weekly timesheets will be required.
-Companies are required to pay their interns on a weekly or bi-weekly basis, and include in each payment all applicable employment taxes in accordance with state and federal law.
-Please note that effective as of the 2020-21 Program Year (i.e. internships beginning on or after May 1, 2020), MLSC will only reimburse host companies for wages paid for hours worked andwill no longer offer companies the option to request reimbursement for payroll taxes and payroll fees.
+Any employed intern shall be treated as an employee of company (not a contractor or subcontractor) for compensation purposes and preferably paid through a third-party payroll service (e.g., ADP, Paychex, Intuit Payroll).
+If using an internal payroll system (e.g., QuickBooks) in which payroll is not processed by a third party, additional support in the form of signed weekly timesheets will be required.
+Companies are required to pay their interns at a frequency that is in accordance with Chapter 149, Section 148 of the Massachusetts General Laws, and include in each payment all applicable employment taxes in accordance with state and federal law.

 How does a company request reimbursement from the MLSC?

-Upon completion of the internship(s), companies must submit (electronic copies via email are OK) to MLSC the following:
+Upon completion of the internship(s), companies must submit the following to the MLSC:

-- Reimbursement Summary Form (template provided by MLSC) that reflects all hours worked during the internship period and calculates the amount reimbursable.
-This form will serve as the invoice and MUST be completed electronically and hand-signed by a representative of the company.
+- Reimbursement Summary Form (template provided by the MLSC) that reflects all hours worked during the internship period and calculates the amount reimbursable.
+This form will serve as the invoice and MUST be completed electronically and signed by a representative of the company.

 - A signed and dated W-9 tax form.

-The MLSC will reimburse the company by electronic fund transfer within 25 business days of receipt of all above-mentioned supporting documentation.
+The MLSC will reimburse the company by electronic fund transfer (EFT) within 50 business days of receipt of all above-mentioned supporting documentation.

-A more detailed description of reimbursement requirements can be downloaded here and will be e-mailed directly to companies once they are approved.
+A more detailed description of reimbursement requirements can be downloaded here.